-Address enquiries regarding lost or damaged qualification certificates via email to: pretorec@ufs.ac.za, or by telephone to +27 51 401 3016 or +27 51 401 3083.
+Address enquiries regarding lost or damaged qualification certificates via email to: graduations @ufs.ac.za, or by telephone to +27 51 401 9666.

-The University's academic dress is registered with its supplier as regards colour scheme and style, and is rented from the University.
+The UFS's academic dress is registered with its supplier as regards colour scheme and style, and is rented from the UFS.